timohirt/terraform-provider-hetznerdns/README.md

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) 0.12.x / 0.13.x
+  - Read how [insekticid](https://github.com/insekticid) migrated from 0.12 to 0.13 in this [article](https://www.exploit.cz/how-to-migrate-from-plugins-to-terraform-0-13-registry-providers/).
 - [Go](https://golang.org/) 1.14 (to build the provider plugin)

 ## Installing and Using this Plugin